 Each of us operates on a biological schedule that plays a big role in when we feel tired and when we feel awake.
-When our internal sleep clock, more properly known as the circadian clock, is functioning normally, it sends our bodies signals to sleep in the evening and wake in the morning.
+When our internal sleep clock, more properly known as the circadian clock, is functioning normally, it sends our bodies signals to sleep in the evening and wake up in the morning.

-Still, throwing your inner clock out of order can affect your overall sleep quality while also making it difficult to fall asleep and wake up at the right times, ultimately leaving you sleep deprived or with “social jetlag” that can affect performance and moods.
+Still, throwing your inner clock out of order can affect your overall sleep quality while also making it difficult to fall asleep quickly and wake up at the right times, ultimately leaving you sleep-deprived or with “social jetlag” that can affect performance and moods.